Tinnitus masker: Devices

 Tinnitus maskers are commonly used by tinnitus sufferers when trying to sleep or relax, as it is within these quiet environments that the tinnitus is at its most noticeable.
 They commonly take the form of CD or MP3 recordings, or bedside noise generators.
 When used in conjunction with a sound pillow (which contains small embedded speakers) they can mask a person's tinnitus sounds without disturbing his/her partner.

 These masker devices use soothing natural sounds such as ocean surf, rainfall or synthetic sounds such as white noise, pink noise, or brown noise to help the auditory system become less sensitive to tinnitus and promote relaxation by reducing the contrast between tinnitus sounds and background sound.

 More advanced software based tinnitus maskers can use a combination of natural and synthetic sounds or a filtered noise generator tailored to mask the specific frequencies at which the tinnitus signal is experienced.

 Some sufferers require masking at all times.
 These people may employ wearable hearing aids which amplify ambient sound, generate low level wide band sounds such as white noise, or combination devices that mix both functions into one device.

 A standard hearing aid may be used for tinnitus masking; the tuning and amplification characteristics are different than when one is used in compensation for hearing loss.
 A study by Jalilvand in 2015, showed that hearing aids instead of tinnitus maskers used to amplify sounds helped with the perception of tinnitus for veterans with blast-induced tinnitus.

 Sound generators (masking devices) have received Class II approval from the FDA.
 However, they are considered to be "experimental, investigational, or unproven" therapies.

 In-ear headphones

-Bose Sleepbuds II comes with an app that streams white noise (and soundscapess, and ambient music).
+Bose Sleepbuds II comes with an app that streams white noise (and soundscapes, and ambient music).